+F. Grievance Procedure

-- F. Grievance ProcedureAn employee's grievance iIn the event the matter involves the conduct of the Board of Trustees or a single Trustee, the employee may submit the written grievance to the Director, or the designated whistleblower agent.
+An employee's grievance in the event the matter involves the conduct of the Board of Trustees or a single Trustee, the employee may submit the written grievance to the Director, or the designated whistleblower agent.
 In the following format:

 - a.
 Date of grievance

 - b.
 Statement of grievance;

 - c.
 Response to the grievance;

 - d.
 Action, if any, taken

-The Library Board may take action as the Library Board deems appropriate, including action with respect to an employee's job description, job title, compensation, benefits, suspension and termination.
-In the event the matter involves the conduct of the Director, an employee may submit the written grievance directly to the Library Board President.
+- i.
+The Library Board may take action as the Library Board deems appropriate.

+- ii.
+In the event the matter includes the conduct of the Director, an employee may submit the written grievance directly to the Library Board President, copied to a second Trustee of the employee's choice.
+The Board President will bring the matter to the attention of the entire Board at the next scheduled meeting, in closed session.

-i.
+- iii.
 Anyone with a grievance about the workplace should bring the matter, in writing, to the Director.
-If the grievance is not resolved satisfactorily, they may bring the matter to the designated whistleblower agent at the following address: Grundy County State's Attorney office at 111 E Washington St # 16, Morris, IL 60450 - 815.941.3276
+If the grievance is not resolved satisfactorily, they may bring the matter to the designated whistleblower agent at the following address: Grundy County State's Attorney Office at 111 E Washington St # 16, Morris, IL 60450 815.941.3276